Blade Bearing Cage Failures

 Background

 Slewing bearings use either spacers or a cage to separate rolling elements inside.
 These are important to ensure proper operation, load sharing and long life of the bearing in its intended application.
 Spacers are common in industrial applications and were used in early versions of blade bearings for Wind.
 As blades grew longer and deformation of the bearing increased spacers started to bind up leading to some failures and increase in pitch faults.
-They were then replaced with a steel cage which better masked the these effects.
+They were then replaced with a steel cage which better masked these effects.
 Steel cages have been the standard in Wind pitch applications for a decade now.
 Once again turbine designs are growing and are now pushing the limits of this steel cage.
 Further introduction to blade bearings can be found here

 Current Situation